The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 Perhaps this is the silent judgment of the animals:

-They test us without saying anything.
+They examine us without saying anything.

 They remind us that every space we design is also a stage –